Volume 38 Issue 7

 Related

-Increased Tertiary Lymphoid Structures are Associated with Exaggerated Tissue Damage in the Lung of Smoker Patients with Pulmonary Tuberculosis
+Increased Tertiary Lymphoid Structures are Associated with Exaggerated Lung Tissue Damage in Smokers with Pulmonary Tuberculosis

 doi: 10.3967/bes2025.020